Locks and weirs on the River Thames: List of locks and weirs

-Additionally, Blake's Lock is located on a reach of the River Kennet that is administered by the Environment Agency as part of the River Thames, and is often counted as a Thames Lock.
+Additionally, Blake's Lock is located on a reach of the River Kennet that is administered by the Environment Agency as part of the River Thames within patch D and is often counted as a Thames Lock.
 It is the only manual Thames lock below Oxford.

 The tide flows as far as Teddington Lock: the weir at Richmond Lock is only used at low tide, to maintain the water level above it.

 Chalmore Lock (1838) was removed in 1883.